unclebay143/unclebay143/README.md

  #
 <!--- My name is ##Ayodele Samuel Adebayo##, and --->
-&#x263A; I am an alumni Fellow at TIIDELab a software development initiative in Abuja as a Junior Front-end Developer.
+I am an alumni Fellow at TIIDELab a software development initiative in Abuja as a Junior Front-end Developer &#x263A;.

 Currently a Freelancer, Technical Writer and a Part-time Javascript and React Tutor